Dog sounds convey a variety of messages. It’s up to you to understand what your dog is trying to tell you.

 Dog sounds: Howls

-When a dog yip-howls — or really more of a yip-yip-yip-howl, with the final howl quite drawn out — your dog is saying, “I am very lonely,” “I feel deserted!” or “Where is everybody?”
+When a dog yip-howls — or more of a yip-yip-yip-howl, with the final howl entirely drawn out — your dog is saying, “I am very lonely,” “I feel deserted!” or “Where is everybody?”

 When a dog howls, he’s saying: “I’m over here!”
 “This is my space!” or “I hear you out there!”
 A confident dog will howl just to announce his location.
 Howling also often happens in response to a yip-howl from another canine.
 Notice, the sound is more of an echo rather than the yip-howl itself, which can sound rather mournful.

-When a dog moans: “ar-owl-wowl-wowl . . .” over a short period of time.
-It is a sound of impulsive pleasure and excitement that means “I am flabbergasted!” or “Let’s play!”
+When a dog moans: “ar-owl-wowl-wowl . . .” over a short period, it is a sound of impulsive pleasure and excitement that means “I am flabbergasted!” or “Let’s play!”
 A dog usually moans when he anticipates something exciting is going to happen.

 When a dog is panting, it means he’s very excited and is trying to tell you: “Let’s go now!”